mcarrickscott/modarith/README.md

 # New - automatic generation of Edwards or Weierstrass curve API code in C

-1. Decide on wordlength (32 or 64 bit)
-2. Choose the field prime.
-3. Automatically generate field code to files *code.c* and *header.h*.
-If (pseudo)-Mersenne prime, use script *pseudo.py*, else use *monty.py*
-4. Decide on Edwards or Weierstrass curve.
-The number of points on the curve is assumed to be a prime for Weierstrass, or 4 or 8 times a prime for Edwards.
-This prime is the order of the group.
-5. Drop *code.c* into *edwards.c* or *weierstrass.c* and provide some curve constants (a constant *B* or *d* and a group generator point (*x, y*) where indicated (some are provided already).
-If larger constants are required, a tool *make.py* is provided to generate them
-6. Insert the prime group order into *testcurve.c* where indicated (several examples are there already)
-7. Make sure the API header file *curve.h* is in the path, and drop in *header.h* where indicated.
-Note that this API is independent of the curve, its associated field and its parameters.
+1. Copy all code from this directory to a working directory.
+2. Run the python script curve.py, selecting curve name and wordlength (32 or 64 bit).
+The curve will be in either Edwards or Weierstrass form.
+Edit this script to add your own curve
+3. The script generates 4 files *field.c* *group.c* *point.h* and *curve.c*
+4. The script automatically injects this code into *edwards.c* or *weierstrass.c* and *curve.h*
-8. Compile and link *testcurve.c* with *edwards.c* or *weierstrass.c*
+5. Compile and link *testcurve.c* with *edwards.c* or *weierstrass.c* and *hash.c*
-9. Run testcurve to test the arithmetic and perform some timings.
+6. Run testcurve to test the arithmetic and perform some timings.

 The API interface is as indicated in *curve.h*.
 The API is completely implemented in *edwards.c* or *weierstrass.c*

+Make sure to copy fresh copies of *edwards.c* *weierstrass.c* and *curve.h* from source after each test

 ## Quickstart 1:-

-	python pseudo.py 64 ED25519
+	python curve.py 64 ED25519
-Drop *code.c* into *edwards.c* where indicated \
-Drop *header.h* into *curve.h* where indicated

 	gcc -O2 testcurve.c edwards.c -lcpucycles -o testcurve
 	./testcurve